-Keystone XL pipeline opponents seek to block construction
+Keystone pipeline opponents again seek to block construction

 BILLINGS, Mont.
-(AP) — Opponents of the Keystone XL oil pipeline are asking a judge to again block construction of the $8 billion project after President Donald Trump issued it a new permit.
+(AP) — Opponents of the Keystone XL oil pipeline asked a judge to again block construction of the $8 billion project after President Donald Trump issued it a new permit.

 Attorneys for environmental groups made the request Wednesday in a lawsuit before U.S. District Judge Brian Morris in Montana.
 They say Trump’s permit was illegal.

-The 1,184-mile (1,900-kilometer) pipeline proposed by TC Energy would carry crude from Canada to Nebraska.
+The 1,184-mile (1,900-kilometer) pipeline proposed by TC Energy would carry crude oil from Canada to Nebraska.

 Opponents contend it would make climate change worse by increasing fossil fuel consumption.

 Morris temporarily blocked construction last year, saying officials had not fully considered oil spills and other impacts.
 That ruling was upheld on appeal, only to have Trump issue a new permit in March.